-The UnForm clients, which include the Perl-based Unix client (uf70c), the graphical Windows client (uf70c.exe), and the Windows console client (uf70c.exe), can all perform document management functions via command line options.
+The UnForm clients, which include the Perl-based Unix client (uf71c), the and the Windows client (uf71c.exe), can all perform document management functions via command line options.
 In many cases, a login is required.
 This can be supplied via the -arclogin option in the form "userid/password".
 In addition, the clients can prompt for login information by supplying the special syntax -arclogin ask, and/or this information can be stored.